The Conjuring Universe: Future

-Untitled prequel film (TBA)
+The Conjuring: First Communion (2027)

 In August 2025, Madison Lawlor and Orion Smith expressed interest in portraying Ed and Lorraine in prequel movies, including one potentially exploring the couple's involvement with the Amityville haunting.
 In September 2025, a Conjuring prequel film was announced as in development following the financial success of Last Rites.
 Rodrigue Huart was in early negotiations to serve as director, with a script co-written by Richard Naing and Ian Goldberg.
 The plot will follow investigations during Ed and Lorraine Warren's early years, with younger actors expected to star in the movie.
+In January 2026, the film was titled The Conjuring: First Communion and was given a release date of September 10, 2027.

 Other potential projects

 In June 2017, producer Peter Safran stated that while the studio would not incorporate characters from other standalone original works, there are various projects in development.
 He later reiterated that future projects would only be made that have a direct connection to the Warrens and the other released films in the franchise; stating that they would continue to be made "as long as [we] keep having original stories to tell".
 By May 2021, he said that there were multiple future projects in various stages of development, with Patrick Wilson and Vera Farmiga intended to reprise their roles.
 Safran stated: "[They] are such unique actors and they portray Ed and Lorraine so beautifully that we'd love to keep making these movies with them.
 Ed and Lorraine investigated cases for 50 years, so we have another 40 years with Patrick and Vera before we run out".

 Following the release of Annabelle Comes Home in June 2019, Gary Dauberman acknowledged the possibility of a fourth Annabelle film, while stating that there's potential for a number of spin-off films centered around the other cursed artifacts and their entities, as well.
 The filmmaker revealed that specific entities received detailed backstories that he wrote during the production for Annabelle Comes Home.
 Developed with Wan, he stated that the future of the franchise would explore different sub-genres of horror; stating that a psychological horror film centered around The Bride, and a slasher horror film centered around The Samurai, were examples of options that were discussed for development.